ohthehugemanatee/personalize/linux/2017xps13/README.md

 My linux configs
 ===

-Two scripts:

-* setup-hardware.sh: any hardware support stuff the system needs.
-Special drivers, etc.
-* setup.sh: sets up the system environment just how I like it
+One script: setup.sh.
+It sets up the system environment just how I like it

-Everything is documented in the scripts themselves.
+Everything is documented in the script itself.